How big a turkey should I buy? That and other Thanksgiving FAQs answered.

 It wouldn’t be Thanksgiving without a heaping side of stress.
 What size turkey should I buy?
 Or is this the year to go with a turkey breast, or a roast chicken or duck instead?
-Who has the one copy of Grandma’s legendary stuffing?
+Who has the one copy of Grandma’s legendary stuffing recipe?
 Why does this homemade pie crust keep falling apart?
 Why are the mashed potatoes gluey?!
 Every year it’s something new at your holiday gathering, but by now, we’ve just about heard them all.
 We field many of the same questions year after year, so if you’re wondering the same things as Nov.
 26 creeps closer, trust us, you’re not alone.

 Consider this guide your resource for the answers to your most pressing Thanksgiving questions.